Sweta-20/Practical_GitDemo/README.md

 # Practical_GitDemo
  Git Practice
-this is my first change
+this is my first change from local to new branch